Do we still need hotel brands?

 Once again, traditional marketing is not the answer to the problem.
 Brandhome research shows that 83% of people trust a community of strangers on an online platform more than they trust expensive advertising campaigns.
 If hotel brands want to survive, they need to change the way they act and communicate by becoming meaningful.

 How can hotel brands add value to their customers and to society?
-Check out Erik’s presentation here!
+Watch Erik’s presentation below and check the slides here!